zoedumas1/kwk-t1-github-pull-request-basics-teachers-l1/CONTRIBUTING.md

 to fixing tests—all contributions to making the curriculum more effective are welcome.

-THIS IS THE curriculumTHAT WE AS CODERS ARE USING HOLLA
+THIS IS THE curriculumTHAT WE AS CODERS ARE USING HOLLA....